-The Bon Marche precinct contains a number of other elements, some of which relate to the early development of the place.
-Refer to figure 3.10 for location of site features described below.
+The Bon Marche precinct contains a number of other elements and locations, some of which relate to the early development of the place.
 These are:

-- The courtyard and ligthwells between the rear of the terraces and terrace wings and the former Apothecary building - The passageway along the eastern side of the terrace at No. 9 (now closed off with a doorway) which originally gave access from Broadway to the former Apothecary building at the rear; - The passageway to the west of the terrace at No. 13 which is the current pedestrian access from Broadway - The driveway "Turner Lane" along the northern edge of the Bon Marche building 1928 wing, with the elevated walkway above. - The elevated walkway into the Bon Marche building from the west.
+- The former backyards and the access passage (now courtyard) between the rear of the terraces and terrace wings and the former Apothecary building - The passageway along the eastern side of the terrace at No. 9 (now closed off with a doorway) which originally gave access from Broadway to the former Apothecary building at the rear; - The passageway to the west of the terrace at No. 13 which is the current pedestrian access from Broadway and which was created by the demolition of buildings along Broadway in the 1970s. - The driveway "Turner Lane" along the northern edge of the Bon Marche building 1928 wing, with the elevated walkway above. - The elevated walkway into the Bon Marche building from the west (c1985).